- Where do I get help with class registration?

 - How do I find online courses at LFCC?

-You can find online courses at LFCC by searching the course listings and clicking the box next to "Web-Based".
+You can find online courses at LFCC by searching the course listings in the Student Information System (SIS) and choosing “Online” from the drop-down box beside Mode of Instruction.

 - How do I learn more about Distance/Online Learning at LFCC?